ucsd-cse112-sp19/team13/README.md

 ![Logo](https://github.com/ucsd-cse112/team13/blob/master/res/logo.png)

 ## Use our components
-1. Make sure you have [Node Package Manager](https://nodejs.org/en/download/) (npm) installed.
-2. Clone the repo/pull from the branch *master*

-2. To download our components, simply run:
+1. To download our components, simply run:

 `npm i friday-webcomponents`

-3. Then, in your HTML page, include the components you want to use in the `<head>...</head>` tags.
+2. Then, in your HTML page, include the components you want to use in the `<head>...</head>` tags.
 For example:

 ### <core-hello>